ThreatLockerIvan/ZTW24/Rubber-Ducky-Advanced/README.md

 STRINGLN powershell -c <RevShell payload>
 REM ^^^ Enter payload
 ```

-## Note:

-You will have to replace `<RevShell payload>` with one from
+> You will have to replace `<RevShell payload>` with one from
-https://www.revshells.com/.
+> https://www.revshells.com/.
 In this case the class will use the PowerShell #1
-payload.
+> payload.
 (Don't forget to change the IP address to the listener. (kali computer))

 ![](../Assets/Advance_ducky/Screenshot_2024-02-06_073814_400x354.png)